Kebigon/yuzurss/README.md

 # YuzuRSS
-RSS aggregator microservice based on Spring Webflux
+Feed aggregator microservice based on Spring

 ## Usage

-Just send a POST request to /feed/, with in the body of the request a JSON object with the below:
+Just send a POST request, with in the body of the request a JSON object with the below:

 | Parameter | Description                                 |
 | --------- | ------------------------------------------- |